Easy Homemade Crepes: Basic Recipe

 Keep crepes warm under a clean towel or in a low oven (80°C).

-Serve with maple syrup, lemon-sugar, fresh berries, or chocolate spread.
-For savory crepes, fill with ham and cheese, sautéed mushrooms, or spinach.
-For a twist, swap 1/3 of the flour for buckwheat flour or add 15 ml rum or orange blossom water to the batter.
+Serve your crepes with maple syrup, lemon and sugar, fresh berries, or chocolate spread.
+For savory options, fill them with ham and cheese, sautéed mushrooms, or spinach.
+For a twist, replace a third of the flour with buckwheat flour or add a splash of rum or orange blossom water to the batter.
+These tips will make your crepes a hit every time!

 Frequently Asked Questions